Almor21/Docker-Compose/README.md

 # Docker Compose Project

 This repository contains a Docker Compose project.
-The project sets up a multi-container Docker application with three services: a web server, an authentication server, and a database server.
+This project demonstrates Docker skills using Docker Compose to deploy a development environment with three services: frontend, authentication, and database.
+Currently, the authentication and database services operate in a basic manner, storing data in a JSON file, as the initial focus of the project is to showcase the use and management of containers.
+However, the long-term plan is to scale this infrastructure by implementing a real authentication service and connecting a fully functional database.
 Below are the details of each service and how they are configured to interact with each other.

 ## Project Structure